KAUSTIKR/AI-Project/README.md

 Logged: 05S5yY7H0WuiQsEhrtjQj5 | 0.3 | liked: 0
 Logged: 72GBvm75IHjawz11FCcDma | 1.0 | liked: 1
 ```
-Logs of each track are stored in json file which can later be used for fine-tuning/update our policies learned.
+Logs for each track are stored in a JSON file and can be used later to fine-tune or update the learned policy.

  ---
 ## Acknowledgements